kylecbetts/cs1998/pa2/README.txt

 originality in the final hash value, and also adds another step of un-hashing that would be required to find the plain-text password.
-Now, if the database's hashed password is found, it needs to be un-hashed from a rainbow table, to get the first hash value, and that hash value would need to be unhased from the rainbow table to get the original password.
+Now, if the database's hashed password is found, it needs to be un-hashed from a rainbow table, to get the first hash value, and that hash value would need to be unhashed from the rainbow table to get the original password.
 Both the first hash value and the second hashed value would have to be in the rainbow table to get back the original password.
 This is extremely secure.
 The password can even be iteratively